rjfeeney/setlist_builder/README.md

 ## Quick Start

 ### Prerequisites
+- **Go 1.24 or higher**
+  You must have Go installed on your system to build and run the CLI locally.

-- Docker & Docker Compose
+- **Docker & Docker Compose**
+  Used to run the PostgreSQL database container.

-- Git
+- **Git**
+  For cloning the repository.

 ### Steps